xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 Just go to the serializer and change how the name is obtained: `name: data.Product_name` and *voilà*.
 Commit, open a PR and you're done for the day.

-Also note how serializers are also resilient agains changes in structure.
+What's more, note how serializers are also resilient against changes in structure.
 APIs can change where the data is stored in the response tree, but serializers can just go and fetch it from where they need.
 You don't need to refactor your whole app if some data is moved.
 Naturally, if information you need is removed then serializers won't be of any use, you'll have to solve the problem by fetching that data from somewhere else (the controller can probably do this).